jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 12.34.56.78
 ```

-It took some effort, but we were finally able to deliver of the goal of building, provisioning, and deploying with a single command!
+It took some effort, but we were finally able to deliver on the promise of building, provisioning, and deploying with a single command!
-Also, don't forget to `nix run .#terraform destroy` after you're done.
+Don't forget to `nix run .#terraform destroy` after you're done.
 Depending on your plan you might get charged if you accidentally leave your server running.

 ### Redeployment